wp-plugins/laudd-social-sharing/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Increase your website's social reach and traffic.
-Users earn points for social visits they generate, and can redeem those points for real, valuable rewards.
+Users earn points for social visits they generate, and get rewards by redeeming points.

 == Description ==